jefg60/ansible-master/README.md

   - ansible-master.yaml
 ```

-Using the above configuration, an ansible-galaxy.yaml play is run to fetch roles from ansible-galaxy as defined in a requirements file, then this role is (re)deployed, and if those two both succeed, other playbooks run, potentially in paralell to speed up testing.
+Using the above configuration, an ansible-galaxy.yaml play is run to fetch roles from ansible-galaxy as defined in a requirements file, then this role is (re)deployed, and if those two both succeed, other playbooks run, potentially in paralell to speed up testing (default concurrency is number of cpus reported by the OS).

 The end result is that all ansible playbooks are run from a centrally controlled server whenever changes are pushed to the relevant branch, enabling automated tests of the playbooks when changes are made.